incremen/whatsapp-wordle/README.md

 # WhatsApp Wordle Bot

-A WhatsApp bot that lets users play Wordle via chat.
+A WhatsApp bot that lets users play Wordle via your user.
 Code is in `/src`.

 ## Commands
 - `!wordle` — start a new game